 This biology elective will give students an introduction to community ecology and how ecosystems give rise to biodiversity.
 We will examine how our local ecosystems are structured, disturbed and change over time.
 We will observe special habitats that enhance biodiversity and how we can protect these.
 We will also examine threats to ecosystem integrity and how we can prevent, mitigate or reverse them.
 Class time will include short lectures, lots of discussion, habitat explorations, field labs, participation in research and monitoring activities underway on campus and in our region, meetings with professionals working in the field and presentation of fieldwork.
 Emphasis will be placed on field methods.
 Prerequisite: Biology.

-Complex Systems: The Built Environment (half credit, offered alternate years, will not run 2012-13)
+Complex Systems: The Built Environment (half credit)

 This elective will use The Putney School campus as a laboratory to learn about sustainable building systems and practices.
 Students will come away with a knowledge of how certain cycles impact life on our planet, how we can intentionally and inadvertently change these cycles, and what we can do to live more sustainably.
 We will examine geopolitical, economic, and ecological forces driving our concern about sustainability, especially with regards to energy.
 We will investigate the ways we use energy at school for food, fuel, and manufactured products, calculate how this contributes to our carbon footprint, discuss alternative methods for meeting our energy needs, and debate how science, politics, and economics affect our ability to make sustainable decisions.
 Main text: Tom Wessels’ Myth of Progress.